Kieferrrrr/PterodactylRun/README.md

 College Assignment Work for a Games Development Unit [.GIF OF GAMEPLAY]

-# Description - Build Version 1.0.4
+# Description - Build Version 1.0.5
 PterodactylRun is a blend of FlappyBird and the Chromium Dino Game, the aim of PterodactylRun is to keep the pterodactyl away from the ground and the hazards that lay on it whilst looking out for T-Rexes to collect.
+Version 1.0.5 is the first fully working build with neat-ish code which i submitted for the college assignment first submission.

 ## How To Play
-PterodactylRun is very simple to play, tap or hold the space bar to make the pterodactyl fly over cacti, rocks and stay of the ground.
+PterodactylRun is very simple to play, tap or hold the space bar to make the pterodactyl fly over cacti and stay off the ground.
-When a T-Rex appears you have to fly close to the ground and hit it, hitting a T-Rex is worth 5 points and each cactus and rock you avoid is worth 1 point.
-Each time you go over 250 points you progress to the next level which increases the speed of the game.
+When a T-Rex appears you have to fly close to the ground and hit it, hitting a T-Rex is worth 5 points and each cactus and you avoid is worth 1 point.
+Each time you go over 50 points you progress to the next level which increases the speed of the game.

 ### Clone and Install
 ```shell